andreoliwa/nitpick/README.md

 ### Install

-To try the package, simply install it (in a virtualenv or globally) and run `flake8` on a project with at least one Python (`.py`) file:

-On macOS, install with Homebrew:
+On macOS, install the latest release with [Homebrew](https://github.com/Homebrew/brew):

     brew install andreoliwa/formulae/nitpick

+    # To install the latest version from the `develop` branch:
+    brew install andreoliwa/formulae/nitpick --HEAD

 On archlinux, install with yay:

     yay -Syu nitpick

-Add to your project with Poetry:
+Add to your project with [Poetry](https://github.com/python-poetry/poetry):

     poetry add --dev nitpick

-Or install with pip:
+Or install it with pip:

     pip install -U nitpick

-### Configure

-To create a `.nitpick.toml` on your root dir:

-    nitpick init

 ### Run